Core Types (pdk.core)

 MapEntry

-A pdk.core.Map entry (key-value pair)
+A single entry (key-value pair) in the pdk.core.Map data structure.

-MapEntry is a parametrized type
+MapEntry is a parameterized type.

 Properties: